 - Sentence Variety and Style: The extent to which you craft sentences and paragraphs demonstrating control of vocabulary, voice, and structure.

 - Mechanical Conventions: The extent to which you express ideas using Standard Written English.

 - Critical Thinking: The extent to which you communicate a point of view and demonstrate reasoned relationships among ideas.

-Some helpful study sites not officially endorsed by ACCUPLACER.
+More helpful study sites.
+Not officially endorsed by ACCUPLACER: